 What does it take to be a Sign Language Interpreter?

-One of the questions that we are asked most here at terptree – is What does it take to be a Sign Language Interpreter?
-So we have collated out most frequently asked questions together for you with helpfully detailed answers!
+One of the questions we are asked most here at terptree is what it takes to be a Sign Language Interpreter.
+So we have collated our most frequently asked questions together for you with helpfully detailed answers!

 How long does it take?

 On average, it takes about 8 years to become a fully qualified interpreter, but you can achieve fluency before this time which will expedite your training.

 Interacting with the deaf community and obtaining as much real-life experience as possible is vital in continuously developing your language skills and deaf culture.

 What is it like working as an Interpreter?

 The majority of Interpreters are self-employed/freelance, but there are employment opportunities as well.
 Due to the varied nature of the work, Interpreters may be required to work on some evenings and weekends.

 Places of work vary greatly, and Interpreters work with various people in many different situations.
 Locations may include Schools, Colleges, Universities, Health Centres, Hospitals, Council Offices and Home Visits in Businesses, Conferences, Museums, Galleries, Theatres and many more places!